Claudius (Ruled from A.D. 37-54): Life, Parties, Children and Death

 Claudius’s Children

-To pave the way for her son, Agrippina had Claudius's son Britannicus married off to Octavia, Claudius's daughter.
+To pave the way for her son, Nero, to become Emperor, Agrippina had Claudius's son Britannicus married off to Octavia, Claudius's daughter.
 With the help of the famous poisoner Locusta, Agrippina then tried to get rid of Claudius by arranging for him to be served a stew filled with poisonous mushroom.
 According to Tacitus Claudius began gasping almost immediately after eating the stew and lost his ability to speak.
 He was taken to bed and suffered through the night.
 When it became clear the dossage was not large enough, another dose of poison was administered either in his food or possibly by an enema.
 Claudius was dead by the next day.

 Britannicus was later killed while dining with Nero and the entire royal family.
 Killing only Britannicus was a difficult task because the food of each member of the royal family was tasted first by a servant.
 Locusta devised a powerful poison that was given to Britannicus in a glass of cold water that was delivered after he complained about his first drink being too hot.
 After drinking the poison he fell backwards gasping for air.
 Some members of the family ran from the dinner table in horror while Nero looked on coolly, explaining that Britannicus was only having a epileptic seizure and would soon recover.